YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 My concern is strongest during the first days because the scalp is fresh and the patient is still adjusting to washing, sleeping, medication, and movement limits.

-This is one reason I also tell patients to be careful with sleep after a hair transplant.
+I also tell patients to be careful with sleep after a hair transplant.
 Poor sleep and alcohol often go together, and neither helps the early healing period.

 Can I drink if I am taking medication after a hair transplant?

-Patients sometimes see medication as a routine detail.
+Some people see medication as a routine detail.
 It is not.
 Medication is part of the recovery plan, and alcohol can make side effects, dizziness, stomach irritation, poor sleep, and poor judgment more likely.

 Even if medication has finished, I still prefer waiting until the first 14 days have passed.
 The end of a medication course does not always mean the scalp is ready for social drinking.

-The safest approach is simple.
 Finish the early recovery period first.
 Then return to normal life gradually.

 What about alcohol during travel after a hair transplant?

 A quiet evening with water, food, and careful rest is far better than a celebratory dinner that ends with alcohol, late sleep, and a careless shower.
+The same quiet recovery principle applies to what to eat after a hair transplant.

 Can I drink at a wedding or event after a hair transplant?